Why Most RAG Projects Die After the Demo

 So when retrieval fails, the model hallucinates — confidently.

+That’s the moment users stop trusting it.
 And once trust is gone, the project is already dead.

-## Failure #5: The Architecture Can’t Evolve
+#Failure #5: The Architecture Can’t Evolve

 The final killer is rigidity.